Analyzing Feeds and Forage

 Grains and Ingredients

 For a laboratory near you contact your county Extension office.
-Companies such as Equi-Analytical, Holmes Laboratory Inc., or Dairy One for grain and forage analysis.
+Companies such as Equi-Analytical, Holmes Laboratory Inc. for grain and forage analysis.
 These companies provide information on their websites about how to collect samples, and they can provide prepaid packaging for sending samples to their laboratory for analysis.